Configure application access

 This can even go as far as removing access to almost all Foundry applications.
 In this case a user will only have access to consumer-facing applications, such as Slate and Workshop.

 Application access is not a security feature; it only simplifies the frontend user experience for users that do not need to view certain applications.
-To properly permission off functionality, access needs to be blocked by appropriately configuring the respective backends.
+Refer to the Security documentation for guidance on how to properly permission off functionality.

 To view and configure the Application access section in Control Panel, a user needs the Manage application access workflow, which is granted by the User experience administrator role.
 Roles are administered in the Organization permissions tab in Control Panel.